 Behind Ocasio-Cortez’s upset victory, an unconventional crew

-If it seems Ocasio-Cortez’s campaign crew is unusual, that’s the point.
-She says she intentionally built her team from the ranks of burgeoning progressive and social causes, not the traditional Democratic Party machine.
+If it seems Ocasio-Cortez’s campaign crew is unconventional, that’s sort of the point.
+She said she intentionally built her team from the ranks of burgeoning progressive and social causes, not from the traditional Democratic Party machine.

-In the wake of Ocasio-Cortez’s stunning primary victory over 10-term incumbent Joe Crowley in the New York City boroughs of the Bronx and Queens, her campaign drew high marks for its consistent message of social justice, door-to-door outreach and aggressive social media, a slickly produced video that went viral and even a bold campaign poster.
+In the wake of Ocasio-Cortez’s stunning primary victory over 10-term incumbent Joe Crowley in the Bronx and Queens, her campaign drew high marks for its consistent message of social justice, door-to-door outreach, aggressive social media, a slickly produced video that went viral and even a bold campaign poster.

 “We didn’t dare to hope we had a chance, but in our hearts, we believed we would win,” said Daniel Bonthius, a 32-year-old former actor who started out as the campaign’s first spokesman and eventually became Ocasio-Cortez’s scheduler and “body man.”